 Graduates of Adelphi’s Department of Dance have gone on to perform with the Joffrey Ballet, Merce Cunningham Dance Company, Paul Taylor Dance Company, and others.
 They go into musical theatre, become choreographers or dance teachers, work behind the scenes in lighting or design, or use the knowledge they’ve acquired in kinesthetics and physiology to pursue careers in fields such as nursing or physical therapy.

-Our music program
+Our Music program

 Whether you’re looking to be a professional performer or a music educator, we will provide you with the knowledge and technical skills to succeed on stage, in the studio, or in the classroom.

-Theatre arts options
+Our Theatre Arts options

-Regardless of the role you want to play, Adelphi’s BFA programs in Acting and Design/Technology can help you to explore your talent, expand your horizons, and prepare for an exciting career in theatre, film, or television.
+Regardless of the role you want to play, Adelphi’s BFA programs in Acting and Design/Technology can help you explore your talent, expand your horizons, and prepare for an exciting career in theatre, film, or television.

 Enriching education, affordable price